Enhanced Reconstruction of Sub-GeV Neutrinos Charged Current Interactions in LArTPC: Sub-GeV Neutrino Energy Reconstruction

 \begin{itemize} \item L1: a neutrino energy reconstruction based solely on light signals.
 We divide out the energy deposited as light $L$ by the peak overall light calorimetric response $R_\text{cal, light}$ found from the simulation sample,

 \item Q1: a neutrino energy reconstruction based solely on charge signals.
-Similarly, we divide out the energy deposited as charge $Q$ by the peak overall charge calorimetric response $R_\text{cal, charge}$,
+Similarly, we divide out the energy deposited as charge $Q_{75}$ by the peak overall charge calorimetric response $R_\text{cal, charge}$,

 \item Q+L: a neutrino energy reconstruction based on the summed energy deposited in charge and light.
-We divide out the sum of the energies deposited as charge and light signals $Q+L$ by the peak overall combined calorimetric response $R_\text{cal, total}$,
+We divide out the sum of the energies deposited as charge and light signals $Q_{75}+L$ by the peak overall combined calorimetric response $R_\text{cal, total}$,

 \item Q2: a neutrino energy reconstruction based solely on charge signals with the assumption that the charge signals from the hadronic and EM components can be separated in the detector.
-We will divide out the energy in charge depositions originating from EM primary particles only -- $Q_e$ -- by the peak EM-component charge calorimetric response $R_\text{cal, charge}^{e}$ to reconstruct the EM-component available energy, and add it to the energy in charge depositions originating from hadronic particles only -- $Q_h$ -- divided by the peak hadronic-component charge calorimetric responses $R_\text{cal, charge}^{h}$,
+We will divide out the energy in charge depositions originating from EM primary particles only -- $Q_{75,e}$ -- by the peak EM-component charge calorimetric response $R_\text{cal, charge}^{e}$ to reconstruct the EM-component available energy, and add it to the energy in charge depositions originating from hadronic particles only -- $Q_{75,h}$ -- divided by the peak hadronic-component charge calorimetric response $R_\text{cal, charge}^{h}$,

 \item Q3: a neutrino energy reconstruction based solely on charge signals with the assumption that the track objects can be separated from blip-like objects, and we can also differentiate blip-like objects between those from EM primary particles and hadronic primary particles.
-This is the ideal case and is challenging to realize in experiments today.
+This is the ideal case, but it is challenging to realize in experiments today.
 We assert that energy for all particles whose tracks are longer than 2 cm can be faithfully reconstructed.
-Then, the available energy can be reconstructed by dividing out the energies in the EM- and hadronic-component dot-like charge depositions $Q_e^\text{dots}$ and $Q_h^\text{dots}$ respectively by the respective peak calorimetric responses $R_\text{cal, charge}^{e(h) \text{ dots}}$ and adding them together with the total measured energy deposited by tracks:
+Then, the available energy can be reconstructed by dividing out the energies in the EM- and hadronic-component dot-like charge depositions $Q_{75,e}^\text{dots}$ and $Q_{75,h}^\text{dots}$ respectively by the respective peak calorimetric responses $R_\text{cal, charge}^{e(h) \text{ dots}}$ and adding them together with the total measured energy deposited by tracks:

 \end{itemize}